Myrtles Plantation: 19th century

 When Elizabeth Bradford died in 1831, Clarke Woodruff and his surviving daughter Mary Octavia moved to Covington, Louisiana, and left a caretaker to manage the plantation.
 In 1834, Woodruff sold the plantation, the land, and its slaves to Ruffin Gray Stirling.
 Stirling and his wife, Mary Catherine Cobb, undertook an extensive remodeling of the house, nearly doubling the size of the former building, and filling the house with imported furniture from Europe.
 It was during this time that the name was changed to "The Myrtles" after the crape myrtles that grew in the vicinity.
 Stirling died in 1854 and left the plantation to his wife.

 The Myrtles survived the American Civil War, though robbed of its fine furnishings and expensive accessories.
 In 1865, Mary Cobb Stirling hired William Drew Winter to help manage the plantation as her lawyer and agent.
 Winter was married to Stirling's daughter, Sarah, and they went on to have six children, one of whom (Kate Winter) died from typhoid at the age of three.
 The family fortune was lost in the aftermath of the war due to it being tied up in Confederate currency, and the Winters were forced to sell the plantation in 1868, but were able to buy it back two years later.
 In 1871, William Winter was killed on the porch of the house, possibly by a man named E.S.
 Webber.
 Sarah remained at the Myrtles with her mother and siblings until 1878, when she died.
 Mary Cobb Stirling died in 1880, and the plantation passed to her son Stephen.
 The plantation was heavily in debt, however, and Stephen sold it in 1886 to Oran D. Brooks, who in turn sold it in 1889.
 The plantation changed hands several times until 1891, when it was purchased by Harrison Milton Williams.

 20th century

 In the early part of the 20th-century, the land surrounding the house was divided among the heirs of Harrison Milton Williams.
-In the 1950s, the house itself was sold to Marjorie Munson, who apparently noticed odd things happening around the Myrtles resulting in numerous ghost stories.
+In the 1950s, the house itself was sold to Marjorie Munsons.
 The plantation went through several more ownership changes in the 1970s before being bought by James and Frances Kermeen Myers who ran the plantation house as a bed and breakfast.
-During this time Frances Myers, writing as Frances Kermeen, wrote a book about the Myrtles Plantation, naming it as the most haunted house in America.
 The current owners, John and Teeta Moss, continue to open the house for tours and overnight guests.